Yaacov Cohen: Okay, so welcome to this fifth episode of the future of information webinar. We have been starting a very exciting web series

 Yaacov Cohen: So we will see in the demo how you made it easy.
 You talked a lot about in order to get acceptance from the business units, it's not enough today to just say you have to do it, this is a corporate mandate.
 We know that a end user today needs to be engaged and you can't really enforce a policy, but you need to get them to a deal and understand the why.
 As you mentioned, why the company is doing it, and to make it easy, not a burden.
 It's also interesting to see that more and more the legal requirements for protecting data privacy is specifically about maintaining retention and disposition at the right time.
 That's also very important principle, I think here.

 I was talking to chief legal officer which were explaining the more data you keep in particular for large enterprise, the more liabilities you accumulate.
 This is true for a lot of businesses.
-They don't want to have to answer approval if they don't want to be asked to to give data which is redundant and have to end, create liability.
+They don't want to have to answer approval if they don't want to be asked to give data which is redundant and have to end, create liability.
 So that's really interesting.

 And then I think IT also making sure that you don't amass too much information, because the more you keep information, the more liability you keep.
 Also, if you have an intrusion, or you the more information you have there, the more critical the intrusion can be.
 So that's also really interesting.
 So thank you.
 Thank you for really giving us a big picture of this free set of requirements.